 - ReactJS – the View of our MVC with Hot Reload, Redux, React-router and server-side rendering via the ruby racer and react-rails gem

 - SPA frontend + classic rails views (simple layout switcher) haml as a template engine for rails views

 - haml as a template engine for rails views

 Say goodbye to Assets-Pipeline

-Why use the confusing Assets-Pipeline when you have the Webpack and possibility to finally manage all the assets from one central point?
+Why use the confusing Assets-Pipeline when you have the Webpack and the possibility to finally manage all the assets from one central point?
 Moving all JS, CSS and image references to the client allow us to keep all frontend related files in one place.

 Say hello to Hot Reload

 Another motivation to move all assets to one central point was the ability to use Hot Reload with them.
-Now saving a file, while developing on a running server will have reload the changes without the need of refreshing the page.
+Now saving a file, while developing on a running server will have to reload the changes without the need of refreshing the page.
 It is very helpful when working on some React code!

 No more ‘rails -s’ – forman FTW